tsrctester1/filebot/README.md

 ## Aspirations

-- [ ] Answer prompt based on up to 3 top ranked documents.
+- [x] Find relevant files based on text matches in file summary.
+- [x] Modify summaries on detection of new file on prompt search.
+- [x] File summaries generated via OpenAI GPT-3 API.
+- [x] User can ask for relevant files based on entire file summaries.
+- [x] Optional OpenAI GPT-4 API.
 - [ ] Add keywords field to file_summaries.json
 - [ ] Implement file anonymization strategies when sending data to OpenAI or similar platforms.
+- [ ] Answer prompt based on up to 3 top ranked documents.
+- [ ] Drop in any small LLM or OpenAI API compatible service.
+- [ ] Support pdf files.
+- [ ] Support a variety of other common file types.